Asif520/Machine_Learning_Assessment_Task_by_Ztrios/README.md

 - Then change the image directory
 - Run all cells or code.

+* Download the PDF to see the report

 Task-2:
 - download the jupyter (.ipynb) file to run in Notebook or copy all code and paste into a Python IDE
 - Install necessary libraries